 Christin is a proud mother of sons Matthew (21) and Liam (18) and is their biggest fan when they are on the basketball court.
 In her spare time, Christin loves going for long walks, reading, cooking, wine tasting, and working out.

-Kali Vitek, MPH joined PNQIN in May 2020.
+Kali Vitek, MPH, CCBE joined PNQIN in May 2020.
 She earned her degree from the Boston University School of Public Health with certificates in Maternal and Child Health and Community Assessment, Program Design, Implementation, and Evaluation.
-Throughout her higher education, Kali participated in research and practical opportunities related to pregnancy and childbirth.
+Kali has participated in several research opportunities related to pregnancy and childbirth and became a Certified Childbirth Educator in December 2023.

 In her PNQIN role, Kali is primarily responsible for managing projects under the Massachusetts Alliance for Innovation on Maternal Health (AIM) Initiative, which implements statewide patient safety bundles to reduce severe maternal morbidity and mortality.
 She is passionate about using education, public health frameworks, and quality improvement to help people grow their families safely, joyfully, and equitably.